bobvanderlinden/softwarebakeryblog/articles/drivedroid-0-6-2-released.markdown

 The downloadlist now also includes logos of the distributions.
 The logos are retrieved and slightly altered using [a script in distscraper](https://github.com/FrozenCow/distscraper/blob/master/retrievelogos.sh).

+## Compatiblity

-Support for the different devices has been improved greately by adding support for 5 new devices/ROMs and catching the different incompatiblities between the different Android versions.
+Support for the different devices has been improved greately by adding support for hosting iso/img files for 5 new devices/ROMs.
+There were also a lot of different little incompatiblities between the different Android versions, which now show appropriate messages when a particular feature is not supported on the device.

+## Paid version

 Last but not least, there is now a paid (no-ads) version available [on the Play Store](https://play.google.com/store/apps/details?id=com.softwarebakery.drivedroid.paid).
+No extra features are added to the paid version at the moment, though it always helps development.